yjiang70/yjiang70.github.io/_pages/talks-notes.md

 ---

 {% include base_path %}
-Here are some notes that I have written up for some talks that I gave in undergrad; use with discretion as mistakes abound.
+Here are some notes that I wrote up for some talks that I gave in undergrad; use with discretion as mistakes abound.

 Talks